Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Zoomed in on the Sphinxes

 Nermeen pointed out that only one of the two obelisks is still located in front of the Luxor Temple.
-The other obelisk is currently on display at the Place de la Concorde in Paris, France.
+The other obelisk is on display at the Place de la Concorde in Paris, France.
 Next to the main entrance, there are six statues of Rameses II.
 The two statues closest to the entrance are seated and the other four are standing.

 Entrance to the Luxor Temple